bonds/bonds.github.io/content/posts/recipes/2022-07-28-strawberries-with-balsamic.md

 tags: [food,recipe]
 ---
 Makes 8 servings.
-Eat it alone or over a scoop of vanilla ice cream.
+Eat it on its own or over a scoop of vanilla ice cream.

 * 4 cups fresh strawberries
 * 4 tablespoons balsamic vinegar